-Update: This post is from last year (2009), but the church is offering the same service again this holiday season (2010).
+Update: This post is from a number of years ago (2009), but the church is offering the same service again this holiday season (2015).
 Click here for details.

 The Pre-Christmas prayer service at church was perfect.
 Really.
 Exactly what I needed.
 A chance to take off the holiday “mask” and actually cry for awhile.
 I didn’t take my kids with me tonight … I’ve found that I can’t cry much with them around … it just adds to their own grief and sadness when they see me lose it.